RickStrahl/BlogPosts/2019-03/ASP.NET-Core-Hosting-on-IIS-with-ASP.NET-Core-2.2/AspNetCoreHostingOnIisWithAspNetCore22.md

 Still it's always a good idea to eek out extra performance and the improved throughput means less latency in requests, slightly faster response times and less overhead on the server potential more load that can be processed.

 ### How I set up the Test
-For this test I used a standard .NET Core API project and then created a small custom class that has a few basically do nothing HelloWorld style methods in it:
+For this test I used a [standard ASP.NET Core API project](https://github.com/RickStrahl/AspetCoreIISInprocessHostingSample) and then created a small custom class that has a few basically do nothing HelloWorld style methods in it:

 ```cs
 public class TestController : Controller